iansoliven/cpkAnalysis/README.md

 - Skips any `.xlsx` file that matches the requested output filename or starts with Excel's `~$` temp prefix.

 ### Adding Histogram Charts
 Run `python addCharts.py` after the merge completes to append a **Charts** worksheet.
-The script groups rows in the Measurements tables by Test Name, renders a histogram that respects the recorded low/high limits, and embeds one chart per test sized approximately 10" x 5" with vertical limit markers.
-Each execution widens the X axis slightly so the limit lines stay visible even when they coincide with the min/max data values.
-Use `--output <file>` to save the charts to a separate workbook, or `--charts-per-row` to adjust the layout.
+The script groups rows in the Measurements tables by Test Name and Lot, rendering one histogram per Test/Lot pair (chart titles include both).
+Charts are laid out with Test Names on rows and Lots on columns; the X axis is padded slightly so low/high limit markers stay visible even when they coincide with the data extremes.
+Use `--output <file>` to save the charts to a separate workbook, or `--max-lots <N>` to limit the number of Lot columns rendered.

 ### Helpful options
 - `--values-only` to skip formatting and speed up the merge.